 --startdate 05/06/15 --endddate 09/07/15 (download all files created on or after 05/06/15 00:00:00 and before 09/07/15 23:59:59)

 --startdate 05/06/15 15:05:10 (download all files created on or after 05/06/15 3:05:10 PM)

 The directory to store the downloaded files.
-The directory must already exist.
+The directory must be preexisting.
 Put quotes around the directory if it contains spaces.
 Example: outputdir "c:\My Documents".
 The default is the current working directory.
-If both --outputdir and --dirnamespec are specified then airnef uses --outputdir as the base directory and the directory name generated from --dirnamespec will be relative from that base directory.

 --ifexists [uniquename | skip | overwrite | prompt | exit]